 DIMENSIONS & PHOTOS

 Furniture: Each student will have a bunkable bed that can be adjusted (or flipped) for height, a dresser, a desk and desk chair, and a bookcase.
-Closets are built in and not moveable.
+Closets are wardrobe style.
 Soft seating is available in building lounges.

 Kitchen Facilities: Common kitchen, including sink, refrigerator/freezer, & stove/oven.

-Community Bathroom Information: First Floor (Two community baths: one gender inclusive, one female), Second Floor (Two community baths: one gender inclusive, one male), Third Floor (Two community baths: one gender inclusive, one female)
+Community Bathroom Information: Second Floor (two community baths: one gender inclusive and one female), Third Floor (two community baths: one gender inclusive and one male)

 Community Bathroom Cleaning: Bathrooms cleaned daily; Showers cleaned weekly.